-Students who anticipate interrupting their degree program for more than two (2) semesters should consider requesting a Leave of Absence (LOA).
-Students who have an approved LOA maintain their student status within the School.
+Leave of Absence (LOA).
+Students who anticipate interrupting their degree program for more than two (2) semesters should consider requesting a LOA.
 The LOA "stops the clock" on the student's degree program and does not add to the timeline for completing the degree.
 The LOA is granted for one (1) calendar year.
-In extraordinary circumstances, a second year may be granted.
-LOAs do not extend beyond two (2) years.
+A second year may be granted.
 Students who need to be away from the school for longer periods should consider withdrawing from the degree program and applying for readmission when their situation improves.
 The student may enroll in classes at any time during the LOA if his/her situation changes and the LOA is no longer needed.